 If you want the very best training available in Chemical Engineering it's hard to do better than Ohio State University - Main Campus.
+Chemical Engineering majors from Ohio State University - Main Campus earn a boost of about 6.4% above the average earnings of Chemical Engineering graduates.
 With over 20,000 students, Ohio State University - Main Campus is among the largest schools in the country.

 Any student who is interested in Chemical Engineering has to take a look at Georgia Institute of Technology - Main Campus.
+Students who graduate from the Chemical Engineering program make an average of $71,500 in the first five years of their career, and $71,500 after their first five years of their career.
 The setting in a large urban center is great for young people seeking ample choices for networking, excitement, and exploration.

 The University of Texas at Austin is among your best bets if you're planning on studying Chemical Engineering.
-The University of Texas at Austin Chemical Engineering majors make 20.9% more than the average Chemical Engineering graduate.
+The University of Texas at Austin Chemical Engineering majors make 25.0% more than the average Chemical Engineering graduate.
 The University of Texas at Austin is among the largest schools in Texas.

+Roughly 64.0% of applicants submit ACT scores, with the average score being in the 29 range.
 Every additional year of college causes students to take on more debt, so UT Austin's impressive 55.1% graduation rate is definitely a plus.
-For students who wish to carry on after earning a bachelor's degree, The University of Texas at Austin.
+A virtual tour could be a great way to explore The University of Texas at Austin.